raven-dark/masternode/README.md

 `sudo docker run -p 6666:6666 -v ~/data:/root/data -d --name ravendark-mn ravendark-mn:latest`

+## Monitor

+To watch the logs of the new masternode docker container

+`sudo docker logs --tail 100 -f ravendark-mn`

 ### Update local desktop wallet
 You'll then want to go to your desktop wallet, go to the settings tab on the right at the bottom and click "Open Masternod Configuration File".